GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 - [Attribute](https://csrc.nist.gov/glossary/term/attribute){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A quality or characteristic used to describe a digital identity (e.g., user type, employment status, work role).
 - Authoritative Attribute Source - A repository or system that contains attributes about an individual and is considered the primary or most reliable source for this information.
 This is also referred to as an authoritative data source.
+- [BEHAVE (CDM)](https://www.cisa.gov/sites/default/files/2023-08/CDM_Tech%20Volume2_v2.5.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+The BEHAVE (manage security-related behavior) capability ensures that an authorized user exhibits the appropriate behavior for their role.
+For CDM, appropriate security-related behavior is defined as actions that have been assigned, explained, and agreed to by the user via user agreements, training, job requirements, or similar methods.
+This capability provides an agency with insight into risks associated with non-conformance with policies for accessing systems and data by authorized users.
 - [Card Management System](https://pages.nist.gov/FIPS201/FIPS201.html#s-c){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The system that manages the lifecycle of a PIV Card application.
+- [Coupling](https://csrc.nist.gov/pubs/sp/800/217/fpd){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+Indicates a logical connection established between an IdP and an IdP subscriber's PIV Identity Account maintained by the user's home agency.
+Coupling enables the IdP to verify the user's real-time PIV status and the status of any PIV or DPIV credentials bound to the user.
+- [CRED (CDM)](https://www.cisa.gov/sites/default/files/2023-08/CDM_Tech%20Volume2_v2.5.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+The CDM CRED (credentials and authenticators) capability ensures that account credentials are assigned to and are used only by authorized users or services to access agency systems, services, and facilities.
+CRED binds a type of credential or authenticator to an identity established in TRUST with a level of assurance and is used to grant logical access.
 - [Derived PIV Credential](https://pages.nist.gov/FIPS201/FIPS201.html#s-c){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
 - Alternative Phishing Resistant Credential - A credential that is equivalent to a PIV per NIST xAL requirements issued to identies where PIV is not accessible, mobile, interim, external, use cases.
 - [Federal Enterprise Identity](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Refers to the unique representation of an employee, a contractor, an enterprise user, such as a mission or business partner, a device, or a technology that a federal agency manages to achieve its mission and business objectives.
 This is also known as a Workforce Identity.
+- [FIDO2](https://fidoalliance.org/fido2/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - an open specification for phishing resistant authentication consisting of two separate specifications: WebAuthn, specified by the World Wide Web Consortium (W3C), and Client to Authenticator Protocol (CTAP), specified by the FIDO Alliance.
 - [Federation](https://csrc.nist.gov/glossary/term/federation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A process that allows for the conveyance of identity and authentication information across a set of networked systems.
 - Federated Credential - A phishing resistant credential that can be used to access an IDP after compliantly registering with the relying party
 - FIDO - Fast Identity Online, a NIST approved alternative phishing resistant credential where PIV may not be accessible, use case such as, mobile, external, interim user, lost of expired PIV
+- [Home Agency IdP](https://csrc.nist.gov/pubs/sp/800/217/fpd){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+The officially sanctioned identity provider of the home agency for a PIV identity account.
+- [Identifier](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r5.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - a unique label used by a system to indicate a specific entity, object, or group.
-- [Identity](https://csrc.nist.gov/glossary/term/identity){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The set of physical and behavioral characteristics by which an individual is uniquely recognizable.
-The digital representation of this is called a Digital Identity.
+- [Identity](https://csrc.nist.gov/glossary/term/identity){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The set of physical and behavioral characteristics (attributes) by which an individual is uniquely recognizable.
+A digital representation of attributes with one or more identifiers is a "digital identity".
-- Identity Lifecycle Management - The evolution of an identity from creation to deactivation.
+- Identity Lifecycle Management - a systematic approach to creating, reading, updating, and deleting identity data across accounts according to specified rules, or policies.
 - [Identity Management System (IDMS)](https://pages.nist.gov/FIPS201/FIPS201.html#s-c){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - One or more systems or applications that perform Identity Lifecycle Management functions such as identity proofing, registration, and issuance processes.
 - Identity Governance and Administration (IGA) System - A centralized source used to manage entitlements and account provisioning to one or more systems.
 The Account Management System may also refer to IGA.
 - [Identity Proofing](https://pages.nist.gov/FIPS201/FIPS201.html#s-c){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The process by which information is collected, validated, and verified about a person to issue credentials to that person.
+- [Identity Provider (IdP)](https://csrc.nist.gov/pubs/sp/800/217/fpd){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+The party that verifies the credentials of a subscriber account and issues assertions to a relying party based on that account for federation.
-- Master User Record (MUR) - A unique representation of a user’s accounts, personas, attributes, entitlements, and credentials within an organization.
+- Master User Record (MUR) - 1.
+An agency's complete and authoritative repository of digital identity records for each enterprise user, including accounts, personas, attributes, entitlements, and credentials within a defined scope.
+2. The CDM MUR capability of the same name.
+- No-PIV.
+The short title of a federal ICAM use case that refers to authentication scenarios for federal information system subscribers that are not eligible for a PIV credential according to [OPM Credentialing Standards Procedures for Issuing Personal Identity Verification Cards under HSPD-12 and New Requirement for Suspension or Revocation of Eligibility for PIV Credentials](https://www.opm.gov/suitability/suitability-executive-agent/policy/cred-standards.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+- Passkeys - A passkey is a consumer-friendly term for a discoverable FIDO credential.
 - Persona - A digital identity unambiguously associated with a single person or non-person entity (NPE).
-A single person or NPE may have multiple personas, each managed by the same or different organization.
+A natural person (or NPE) may have multiple personas, each managed by one or more organizations.
-- Passkeys - A passkey is a consumer-friendly term for a discoverable FIDO credential
+- Pre-PIV.
+The short title of a federal ICAM use case that refers to authentication scenarios for personnel that are eligible for a PIV credential and require access to federal information systems to work, but have not yet been issued a PIV credential.
+- [PRIV (CDM)](https://www.cisa.gov/sites/default/files/2023-08/CDM_Tech%20Volume2_v2.5.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The PRIV (privilege management) capability ensures that privileges for logical access are assigned to authorized people or accounts that require authorized access for job functions.
+This capability is dependent on the existence of a set of attributes that denote roles or characteristics that require or restrict specific privileges per policy.
+This capability provides the agency with insight into risks associated with authorized users being granted excessive privileges to facilities, systems, and information at any level of sensitivity.
+PRIV also has two sub-capabilities, Identity Lifecycle Management (ILM) and Privilege Access Management (PAM).
+ILM enables automation throughout the IDAM lifecycle by adjusting information in connected repositories to address changing positions and responsibilities.
 - [Public Identity](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The unique representation of a subject that a federal agency interacts with, but does not directly manage, to achieve its mission and business objectives.
 - [PIV Identity Account](https://pages.nist.gov/FIPS201/FIPS201.html#s-c){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The logical record containing credentialing information for a given PIV cardholder.
 This is stored within the issuer’s identity management system and includes PIV enrollment data, cardholder identity attributes, information regarding the cardholder’s PIV Card, and any derived PIV credentials bound to the account.
 - Orphan Account - A system account that is not linked to a digital identity or is unmanaged.
+- [Simple Cross-Domain Identity Management (SCIM)](https://datatracker.ietf.org/doc/rfc7642/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - a suite of specifications that provides a [protocol](https://datatracker.ietf.org/doc/rfc7644/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [core schema](https://datatracker.ietf.org/doc/rfc7643/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for enabling identity management functions across domains.
+SCIM is typically referred to as a "provisioning API".
+- Subscriber - a party who has received a credential or authenticator from a Credential Service Provider.
+- System of Records(SOR) - a collection of records that contain information about individuals and are under the control of an agency.
+The records can be retrieved by the individual’s name or by an identifying number, symbol, or other identifier.
+- System of Records Notice (SORN) - in [OMB Circular A-108](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/circulars/A108/omb_circular_a-108.pdf), a SORN is an agency-published notice in the Federal Register that identifies a specific system of records, the purpose(s) of the system, the authority for maintenance of the records, the categories of records maintained in the system, the categories of individuals about whom records are maintained, the routine uses to which the records are subject, and additional details about the system as required in the [Privacy Act of 1974, 5 U.S.C.
+552a](https://www.govinfo.gov/content/pkg/USCODE-2023-title5/pdf/USCODE-2023-title5-partI-chap5-subchapII-sec552a.pdf), as amended.
+- [TRUST (CDM)](https://www.cisa.gov/sites/default/files/2023-08/CDM_Tech%20Volume2_v2.5.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+The CDM TRUST (manage trust in people granted access) capability reduces the probability of loss in availability, integrity, and confidentiality of data by ensuring that only properly vetted users are given access to credentials and systems commensurate with their role.
+This includes elevated privileges and special security roles.
+The vetted trust level is properly monitored and renewed, per agency policies and applicable statutes.
 - [Vetting](https://www.federalregister.gov/documents/2017/01/23/2017-01623/amending-the-civil-service-rules-executive-order-13488-and-executive-order-13467-to-modernize-the){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The process by which covered individuals undergo investigation, evaluation, and adjudication of whether they are, and remain over time, suitable or fit for federal employment.
 This includes eligibility to occupy a sensitive position, access to classified information, serve as a non-appropriated fund employee or a contractor, serve in the military, or be authorized to be issued a federal identity credential.
 This ensures individuals continue to meet the applicable standards for the position for which they were favorably adjudicated.

 ### Audience